 Los Angeles Civil Rights Lawyer

 California and federal law protect your civil rights from employers or government agencies.
 Mathew & George have defended employee rights for over two decades.
 Civil rights protections are a key part of the law, but they only work if enforced.
-If an employer has violated your rights, the employee lawyers at Mathew & George can help.
+If an employer has violated your rights, the California employee lawyers at Mathew & George can help.
 We can evaluate your case and offer our legal representation during a lawsuit.